Dr. Michael DOUBE

 Bachelor of Veterinary Science (BVSc) Massey University, New Zealand (2004)

 Bachelor of Philosophy (BPhil) Massey University, New Zealand (2002)

-- Associate Professor, Department of Infectious Diseases and Public Health
+- Clinical Associate Professor, Department of Infectious Diseases and Public Health

 Dr Michael Doube earned a veterinary degree at Massey University, New Zealand and a PhD at Queen Mary, University of London, on early changes in the equine third metacarpal bone in the same site as later condylar fracture.
 During a postdoc at Imperial College London's Department of Bioengineering, in collaboration with the RVC's Structure and Motion Laboratory, Michael investigated scaling of bone microstructure and gross dimensions in relation to animal size.
 To accomplish this research, Michael started the BoneJ software project, which brought together existing and new programs for bone image analysis.
 After a stint at the Light Microscopy Facility of the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden, Michael returned to London to take up a lectureship within The Royal Veterinary College's Department of Comparative Biomedical Sciences.
 Dr Doube is now an Associate Professor in CityU's Jockey Club College of Veterinary Medicine and Life Sciences.